yuma-mizuno/mathlib/docs/extras/typeclass_inference.md

 ### Summary ###

-This (rather long) document is about the `[ ]` "square bracket" notation that is often seen in Lean code, for example `[group G]`, which turns a type `G` into a group.
-Types in square brackets are managed by Lean's typeclass inference system.
+This document is about the `[ ]` "square bracket" notation that is often seen in Lean code, for example `[group G]`, which somehow turns a type `G` into a group.
+Things in square brackets are managed by Lean's typeclass inference system.
 This document is an overview of everything, and in particular the first few sections contain plenty of overlap with Theorem Proving In Lean.
-The later sections are more detailed information about how type class inference works in Lean, and are not covered in any other documents as far as the author knows.
+The later sections are more detailed information about how type class inference works in Lean.

 We'll start by briefly explaining the difference between `[ ]` brackets, `( )` brackets and `{ }` brackets.
 The type class inference system's job is to find terms whose types are in square brackets.
 We'll give an overview of how the system works, and will then go on to discuss its limitations, how to use it and how not to use it.
-The earlier sections might be useful for beginners, the later sections for people interested in implementation ideals.
+The earlier sections might be useful for beginners, the later sections for people interested in implementation issues (*TODO* rewrite once finished).
 The perspective and examples are unashamedly mathematical.

 ## Introduction ##

-Here is an overview of the various kinds of brackets that show up in Lean.
+Here is an overview of the various kinds of brackets that show up when defining function inputs in Lean.
 This document is mostly concerned with the square brackets `[ ]` but here we give a brief overview of the other main kinds too.
 Everything here is covered in Theorem Proving In Lean, although the write-up here is more geared towards mathematicians.

-When writing a function, if you want to say precisely which type every input term has, it's natural to use brackets.
+When defining a function in Lean, we use brackets to denote the inputs.
 For example

 ```lean
 def double (n : ℕ) := n + n
 ```

-Round brackets `( )` are easiest to understand; these are arguments which Lean expects you to supply.
+defines a function `double` with one input `n`.
+These tound brackets `( )` are easiest to understand; these are arguments which Lean expects the user to supply.
 For example

 ```lean
 #reduce double 4 -- 8